 Moon was named the Chicago Reader's "Best Singer-Songwriter" (runner-up) in 2019 and "Best World Music Act" (runner up) in 2020.

 When she's not making music, Dawn Xiana Moon directs Raks Geek, a bellydance and fire performance company that has been hailed by The Daily Mail as "stunning."

 Raks Geek has garnered international accolades through their commitment to blend a high degree of artistic and technical mastery with fun, creativity, and themes from geek culture.
 They gained internet notoriety with a video of a Wookiee bellydancing to a Klingon band playing an original song in Shyriiwook, which earned them a spot on UK Channel 4 TV's "50 Funniest Moments of 2012."
-They also were recently voted "Best Dance Troupe 2017" (runner-up) by the Chicago Reader.
-Moon also regularly dances and spins fire with Acrobatica Infiniti circus and Read My Hips tribal bellydance at places like the Field Museum, University of Illinois-Chicago, and Alhambra Palace.
+They also were named "Best Dance Troupe" (runner-up) by the Chicago Reader in 2017; Dawn herself was named "Best Dancer" and "Best Stage Performer" in 2019.
+She appeared on Britain's Got Talent this year.

 In addition to her work as a dancer and musician, she has written personal essays and cultural commentary on film, TV, and music for a variety of publications; acted in theatre and independent films; designed graphics for Anheuser-Busch; and coded websites for the University of Chicago Booth School of Business.
 Moon graduated from the University of Michigan with a degree in English and Theatre.